 As it turns out, different monitors behave very differently.
 What we discovered was that while most monitors would turn off just fine, many monitors ended up either not waking up at all, or alternatively, waking up in the wrong resolution.

-This is why we still do not officially support this in Screenly Pro.
+This is why we still do not officially support this with Screenly’s paid version.
 If you’re running Screenly Open Source Edition (OSE) however, you’re free to experiment with what works with your screen.

 Let’s dive into how you can do power management on your display in Screenly OSE.
 The three tools that are relevant for this task are vcgencmd, tvservice and cec-client.

 It is recommended that you test these commands over an SSH session rather than directly on the Pi.

 If you’re lucky, your monitor will work well with vcgencmd.
 All this really does is to toggle the power status of the HDMI port.
 It will usually work to turn off the monitor this way (as most monitors will automatically go down in sleep mode if the HDMI signal is turned off).

 Beware however that some monitors will switch to the another input.
 Hence, if you have another active input, chances are the monitor will switch to this instead of turning off.

 To test this, you can simply try the following to turn the monitor off:

 $ vcgencmd display_power 0